 “I remember once in pre-season,” he explains, “they were reseeding the pitch and I was in the dressing room reading the paper.
 Kember came up, got some scissors and cut the paper in half.
 So I ran after him to give him a right belting and he ran out onto the pitch.

-“I didn’t know all the sprinkler system was on, and he avoided it.
+“I didn’t know the sprinkler system was on, and he avoided it.
 I just ran through the system, knocking over all the wires and pipes and everything - it cost the club a fortune to redo them!

 “I was tripping over the wires to get hold of Kember and give him a pasting.
 It really cost a lot of money, so I got fined and had to pay for the sprinkler system for that season!
 Kember got away, he was too quick for me.”

-Birchenall’s clear recollections “about living the life as a footballer in the ‘60s and ‘70s” are fond and numerous, and make for a welcome break to today’s locked-down world of video calls and creative Twitter.
+Birchenall’s clear recollections “about living the life as a footballer in the ‘60s and ‘70s” are fond and numerous, and make for a welcome break to the interview's then-locked-down world of video calls and creative Twitter.

 “It was a different game to today,” he says.
 “I admire them [footballers] today, the skill factor, athleticism and how they look after themselves.
 We didn’t, but we enjoyed life and that’s how you’ve got to be.
 It was a great era to be around, I wouldn’t have swapped it for anything in the world.”